Tudes/TP-widget/Challenge.md

 ```
 <img src="data:image/png;base64, "code here" />
 ```
-The image included a whiteRabbit() function that I ran through the Console in developer tools.
+The image included a whiteRabbit() function that I ran through the Console in Developer Tools.

-Afterwards the holes appeard, in which case I looked at the DOM and found a div that had an extra class compared to the others "deep"
+The holes appeard, in which case I looked at the DOM and found a div that had an extra class compared to the others "deep".

-After clicking the glitch appeard and I was forwarded to the second challenge, to build a widget.
+After clicking on the hole the glitch appeard and I was forwarded to the second challenge, to build a widget.

 The widget will be attached to the aplication form.
 It makes use of Angular with ui-router, Gulp and Jade.